 Looking after Tractor Attachments and Other Tools

 Cleaning is always the first step before putting tractor attachments and tools away for the winter.
-Remove mud, vegetation and any other foreign bodies from equipment, (if you can leave to dry) this will also aid inspecting your machinery for any damage or wear and tear that might need addressing.
+Remove mud, vegetation and any other foreign bodies from equipment, (if you can leave them to dry) this will also aid in inspecting your machinery for any damage or wear and tear that might need addressing.
 Parts that have worn out will need replacing.
-It’s very easy to put off repairs and buying replacements when you don’t plan to use something for a few months.
+It’s very easy to put off repairs and buy replacements when you don’t plan to use something for a few months.
 But now is a good time to do this so that you’re prepared for the season.

 Now is also a good time to check blades on the mowers for sharpness and to test other equipment to ensure it is performing correctly.
 If the winter months are quieter for you, use the time to give all your equipment a thorough once over and order any replacement parts such as belts and blades from your stockiest (Call 01772 316287) to ensure it’s in good order for when you need it next.

-Before storing farm implements make sure that moving parts, in particular any bearings, are lubricated, and treat any signs of rust or bare metal with grease or a rust preventing paint.
-Keeping moisture away from your machinery is essential to prevent rust and parts seizing up; therefore, once dry and lubricated you should store tools and implements in a dry place if possible.
+Before storing farm implements make sure that moving parts, in particular any bearings, are lubricated, and treat any signs of rust or bare metal with grease or rust-preventing paint.
+Keeping moisture away from your machinery is essential to prevent rust and parts from seizing up; therefore, once dry and lubricated you should store tools and implements in a dry place if possible.
 We don’t like to mention it but machinery theft is popular in many rural areas so it may also be a good time to invest in upgrading your security.